open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

 > **PS:** Shout out to
 > [this blog post](https://trstringer.com/opentelemetry-target-allocator-troubleshooting/)
-> for educating me about this troubleshooting technique
+> for educating me about this troubleshooting technique.

 ### 3- Is the Target Allocator enabled?
 Is Prometheus service discovery enabled?